xpack-dev-tools/meson-build-xpack/README.md

 like `0.55.3-1`.
 When published as a npm package, the version gets a fifth number, like `0.55.3-1.1`.

-Since adherance to third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^0.55.3` and `~0.55.3` with caution, and prefer exact matches, like `0.55.3-1.1`.
+Since adherance of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^0.55.3` and `~0.55.3` with caution, and prefer exact matches, like `0.55.3-1.1`.